PHSA - PC - PHS - Moral Distress: Recognition and Response

 By the end of the session, participants will be able to:

-1. Recognize the signs and sources of moral distress in themselves and their teams.
+2. Recognize the signs, sources and contributing factors of moral distress in themselves and their teams.

-3. Apply practical strategies to address moral distress at individual, team, and organizational levels.
+4. Apply psychologically safe, practical leadership strategies to respond to moral distress at individual, team, and organizational levels.

 1 hr 30 mins